YOUR QUERIES & CONCERNS

 Grind size plays a vital role to get your desired Coffee Brew.
 There is no fixed grind size suggested for Coffee.
 It mainly depends on the type of Brewing method/Equipment you use at home.
 So we encourage the customers to choose the more accurate product (customisable) for their coffee makers.

-Can Filter Coffee be used as Instant Coffee?
+Can Filter/Ground Coffee be used as an Instant Coffee?

 NO. NEVER.
-Filter Coffee requires a specific technique and apparatus to brew the coffee decoction.
+Filter/Ground Coffee requires a specific technique and apparatus to brew the coffee decoction.
 One cannot make coffee by just adding Filter / Ground coffee to milk or water.

 How does Subscription Method work?